The country of China

 China flag

-The flag of the People's Republic of China is red for revolution and good fortune with one large and four smaller yellow stars angled around it.
+The flag of the People's Republic of China has the color red for revolution and good fortune with one large and four smaller yellow stars angled around it.
 The large star symbolizes the Communist Party and the other four stars the important classes of people of China: working class, peasantry, petit bourgeoisie (small family businesses) and patriotic capitalists.
 Reflecting the views at the time it excludes intellectuals and ‘ordinary’ capitalists.
 Lucky red is the color of communism and the Han dynasty, while yellow is for the Yellow River as well as the skin color of Han Chinese people.
 A later revision suggested that the smaller stars may refer to the ethnic minority peoples of China.
-It has been known, even at Olympic Games , for the smaller stars to be incorrectly aligned causing offense to Chinese people as each smaller star should be slightly rotated with respect to the larger star.
+It has been known, even at Olympic Games , for the smaller stars to be incorrectly aligned causing offense to Chinese people as each smaller star should be slightly rotated with respect to the large one.

 National emblem